 Technology is used also to develop the creative faculties of our students.
 Students engage in the visual arts through activities and structured programs in photography, videography, graphic design, music synthesis & production, and electronic book and storytelling.

 We offer career and college counseling to our A level students.
-Starting at S4, students learn about various careers and options to pursue after high school.
+Starting at S4, students learn about various careers options to pursue after high school.
 Students engage in real world research through a partnership with academics and those in industry.
-Students have an opportunity to work as interns during their holiday breaks and gain real world experience.
-Students also develop a portfolio of their work for college admissions.
+They also have an opportunity to work as interns during their holiday breaks and gain additional real world experience.
+Students also develop a portfolio of their work for college admissions, which can include research projects, creative works, and business proposals.
 We provide ACT and SAT test prep classes and develop test taking strategies for those students interested in going to colleges and universities in the United States.

 An Unrivaled Reputation